 1) A Property and Affairs Lasting Power of Attorney

-The Property and Affairs Lasting Power of Attorney allows your Attorney to access your bank accounts, manage investments or to dispose of your property on your behalf.
-Your Attorney is able to manage your finances at a time when you still have capacity to do so or at a time when you may be incapable of dealing with such matters yourself.
+A Property and Affairs Lasting Power of Attorney allows your Attorney to access your bank accounts, manage investments or to dispose of your property on your behalf.
+Your Attorney will be able to manage your finances at a time when you still have capacity to do so or at a time when you may be incapable of dealing with such matters yourself.

 2) A Health and Welfare Power of Attorney.

 A Health and Welfare Power of Attorney allows your Attorney to make decisions about your personal healthcare and welfare at a time when you lack the capacity to make these decisions for yourself, for example in situations where you are unconscious or are suffering from an illness such as dementia.

 Single/either personal welfare or Property & financial affairs – £300.00 plus VAT

 Single/both personal welfare or Property & financial affairs – £400.00 plus VAT

 2 persons personal welfare or Property & financial affairs – £400.00 plus VAT

 2 persons both personal welfare and Property & financial affairs – £500.00 plus VAT

 Additionally, a Court Fee (currently) £82.00 per LPA